A Basic Brain Protection Plan, © 2006 by John Smart

 Fish oil has an excellent safety profile and is known to be valuable for a wide range of diseases of aging (heart, joints, etc.) in addition to the brain.
 We keep discovering new ways that fish oils protect the brain, and in recent years we have proven that DHA both slows the age-related buildup of amyloid in the brain and also makes neuroprotectin D1, a substance that protects neurons from early cell death [8].

 The American Heart Association [9] recommends 1 gram of Omega-3's a day ("preferably from fatty fish, not supplements") if you have coronary heart disease, and 2 to 4 grams if you need to lower your triglycerides.
 They propose you can take up to 3 grams a day without physician assistance.
 Coincidentally 3 grams/day is what a number of longevity physicians, like Steve Harris M.D. of the Life Extension Foundation, recommend for daily supplementation.
+If you buy your fish oil from a major producer like Costco.com and their Kirkland brand, three grams grams a day works out to ten of the regular strength, or seven of the extra strength capsules.
+Costco sells regular strength capsules for $9 for a bottle of 400, each giving 180 mg of EPA, and 120 mg of DHA Omega-3 fatty acids.
+At the recommended ten capsules a day this is 23 cents a day, which is quite an affordable investment.

-These drugs are quite hard on your body, especially your liver.
+These drugs are hard on your body, especially your liver.
 The first version of these was isolated from a poison produced by a fungus, Red Rice Yeast.
 See this article for a brief "hidden history" [15] of lovastatin's development.
 Few people realize this commonly used drug is a plant poison.
 As poisons they will harm your liver to some degree, will cause myositis in up to 5% of users and over the long term can, very rarely, cause severe problems like rhabdomyolysis.

 With all these potential drawbacks, you would think these aren't worth the risk, but statins are still considered relatively safe by most physicians, and have been in use for almost 30 years by tens of millions of people, so the safety profile of the older ones is particularly well known.
 Most docs think that with appropriate supervision their potential problems can be headed off long before they become major issues, but here again, opinions differ.
 Statins will occasionally raise your liver enzymes as an early warning sign that your body is having problems metabolizing them, and that needs to be monitored by your physician with periodic blood tests.
 Because of the way statins change your body's cholesterol production machinery, if you need to get off of them you need to do it slowly, using a drug taper (decreasing dose schedule) prescribed by a physician, because your cholesterol levels will often shoot up to unhealthy levels afterward, in compensation, if you don't do a long and careful taper.